PatMcCue/atm/README.md

 If the transaction is invalid (e.g., negative balance or excessive withdrawal), an alert message will be shown.
 This project demonstrates how to create a user-friendly ATM interface with improved transaction modes and input validation.
 It provides a foundation for building more advanced banking applications.

-#### Please note that this is a simplified example for educational purposes, and real-world applications would require more comprehensive features and security measures.